Can you give medications and injections?

 Do cats fight in the semi-communal cattery?

-First, we will always place your cats in a private unit if space permits, and extra large families (3 or more cats) or cats staying for long, extended stays are placed in the extra large semi communal units.
+We will always place your cats in a private unit if space permits, and extra large families (3 or more cats) or cats staying for long, extended stays are placed in the extra large semi communal units.
 The semi-communal units are used for busy times of the year.
 Saying that, because cats are territorial animals and a cattery is neutral territory, cats do not generally fight.
 We closely monitor all guests staying in our cattery to ensure they are settling in and there are no issues or stress.
-Any cat that is not adjusting to the semi-communal cage will be moved to a private suite.
+Any cat that is not adjusting to the semi-communal cage will be moved to a private suite as soon as possible.

 What do I need to bring for my cats stay?